ZebMcKayhan/WireguardManager/README.md

 ```sh
 service restart_dnsmasq
 ```
-Before doing anything else, check syslog so that there were no error messages from dnsmasq, if there are check your syntax and try to restart again.
+Before doing anything else, check syslog so that there were no error messages from dnsmasq, if there are, check your syntax and try to restart again.
 If you disconnect at this point you might not get a new ip so continue until dnsmasq starts.

 Now any lookup of netflix.com, netflix.net o.s.o from dnsmasq would result in the ips looked up being added to the ipsets.